syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/VS2019-Extensions/Add-References.md

    ![Syncfusion license registration required information dialog in Syncfusion Reference Manager](Syncfusion-Reference-Manger_images/Syncfusion-Reference-Manger-img9.png)

 N>  Reference Manager support is provided by Syncfusion for select versions of the.NET Framework that are included (as assemblies) in the Syncfusion Essential Studio installation.
-If you try to add Syncfusion assemblies to a project and the project framework isn't compatible with the specified Syncfusion version assemblies, a dialogue box shows with the message "Current build v{version} isn't compatible with this framework v{Framework} Version".
+If you try to add Syncfusion assemblies to a project and the project framework isn't compatible with the specified Syncfusion version assemblies, a dialogue box shows with the message "**Current build v{version} isn't compatible with this framework v{Framework} Version**".